avegancafe/regen-cli/README.md

 - Will put a set of default action constants with the names `CREATE_<reducer name>` and `DELETE_<reducer name>` in
 `<project root>/src/javascripts/actions/`.
+- If you pass the optional `<action name>`, it will name the actions constants file with this name.
+This is particularly useful if you are saving your actions and reducers in the same folder.
+If you do not pass an action name, it will use the reducer name for the actions constants file.

 ### `regen config <option name> <option value>`
 Save configuration for regen in `.regenrc.json`